-A growing body of work explores the asset pricing implications of liquidity and liquidity risk.
-This work includes, for example, Pastor and Stambaugh (2003) and Acharya and Pedersen (2005) on equities and Bao, Pan, and Wang (2011) on corporate bonds.7 These studies follow a common approach, which is to focus on a specific market to both construct and test the liquidity risk measure.
+A growing body of work explores asset pricing implications of liquidity and liquidity risk.
+This includes, for example, Pastor and Stambaugh (2003) and Acharya and Pedersen (2005) on equities, Bao, Pan, and Wang (2011) on corporate bonds and Mancini, Ranaldo, and Wrampelmeyer (2012) on foreign currencies.
+These studies follow a common approach, which is to focus on a specific market to both construct and test the liquidity risk measure.
 We instead focus on the liquidity risk of the overall market by extracting our liquidity measure from the U.S. Treasury market, one of the most liquid markets in the world.
-We then use test portfolios from other markets, namely, hedge fund and currency carry trade strategies, to confirm the importance of this aggregate liquidity risk factor in asset pricing.
+We then use test portfolios from other markets, namely hedge fund and currency carry trade strategies, to confirm the importance of this aggregate liquidity risk factor in asset pricing.

-Our results also complement studies on hedge fund and carry trade returns.8 For example, Sadka (2010) extracts a liquidity risk factor from the equity market and finds it to be important in explaining hedge fund returns.
-His measure of liquidity risk, similar to that of Pastor and Stambaugh (2003), is based on price impact in the equity market, and thus is equity specific, while ours is more market-wide.
+Our results also complement studies on hedge fund and carry trade returns.
+For example, Sadka (2010) extracts a liquidity risk factor from the equity market and finds it to be important in explaining hedge fund returns.
+His measure of liquidity risk, similar to that of Pastor and Stambaugh (2003), is based on price impact in the equity market, thus is equity specific, while ours is more market-wide.
 Moreover, we do not find a significant risk premium for the Pastor-Stambaugh equity liquidity risk factor using hedge fund returns as test portfolios.
-Since Fama (1984), the source of currency carry trade returns has been an object of investigation by many studies.9 Brunnermeier, Nagel, and Pedersen (2008) focus on the interaction of crash risks of currencies and funding conditions of currency speculators.
-Using CBOE VIX and LIBOR spreads as proxies for funding liquidity, they find that the carry trade tends to incur losses during weeks in which illiquidity increases.
-Our result is consistent with this observation, but more importantly, we are able to formally test the pricing implication.
-In particular, our result explicitly links the superior performance of "asset" currencies to their high exposures to the noise measure.
+Since Fama (1984), the source of currency carry trade returns has been an object of investigation by many studies.
+Brunnermeier, Nagel, and Pedersen (2008) focus on interaction of crash risks of currencies and funding conditions of currency speculators.
+Using CBOE VIX and LIBOR